uditalias/injex/README.md

 ## How it works

 Injex create dependency tree between your modules in a simple way, using TypeScript decorators you can define, configure and inject modules into other modules as dependencies.
+A dependency is an object that can be injected into another dependant object.
+The dependency itself can had one or more dependencies.

 ## Requirements

- In order to use Injex, your project should use TypeScript with `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
+ In order to use Injex, your project should use TypeScript with the `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

-Each defined module should be exported from it's file so Injex can find and register it.
+Each defined module should be exported from it's file so Injex can find and register it into the container.

 ## A quick start